-That is especially true if you consider that investors, much like issuers and others, are market-players that may have suffered by themselves a financial hit from the crisis.
-That alone is enough to mess with their incentives with respect to their investments and make them prefer taking advantage of the situation to set-off the trigger and reduce their risk levels.
-Even if no damages were caused to the investor, such uncertainty and instability might lead market-players to act in a hysterical and unrationed manner.
-For example, markets under extreme shock tend to be characterized by the influx of the public towards certain resources that are prescribed to be "limited", that is even if they are not limited at all.
-A hysteric behavior may affect investors' risk preferences towards a more risk-averse manner: "keeping their money where they can see it", which in our context means exploiting the "downward mistake" as an option for regaining their investment.
+The increase in irrationality during market crises is understandable considering that investors, much like issuers and others, are market players that may have suffered a financial hit themselves from the crisis.
+That alone is enough to distort their judgment about their investments, leading them to choose to take advantage of the situation to activate the trigger and reduce their risk levels.
+Even if the investor suffered no damages, the uncertainty and instability of a financial crisis might cause market players to act irrationally, or even panic.
+For example, markets experiencing extreme shocks tend to be characterized by a surge in the public toward certain resources that are described as “limited,” even if they are not actually limited in any way.
+Irrational, panicky behavior may affect investors’ risk preferences, causing them to act in a more risk-averse manner: “keeping their money where they can see it,” which, in the context of rating triggers, means exploiting the downward mistake as an option for recouping their investment.

 Problems with the Contractual Justification Under Abnormal Market Conditions

-Although it might be argued that choosing to set-off a trigger in abnormal market conditions may actually be a rational decision, due to the uncertainty and instability of the market, it is surely not what the parties had intended.
-Even if each party is acting rationally, that is striving to maximize its own interests, it might not be in accordance with the real risk the parties had foreseen when entered into the contractual relationship.
-In that respect, the contractual justification that had led legislatures and others to not-intervene in the use of rating triggers fails to justify such an approach during abnormal market conditions.
-In other words, if indeed credit rating agencies are more prone towards "downward mistakes", and investors' rationality is not sufficient, then allowing an activation of a trigger, without any further requirements or inspection, will not be necessarily compatible with the autonomous will of the parties to the contract.
+Although it might be argued that choosing to activate a trigger in abnormal market conditions may actually be a rational decision, due to the uncertainty and instability of the market, it is surely not what the parties had actually sought.
+Even if each party is acting rationally, that is, striving to maximize its own interests in abnormal market conditions, their decisions may not reflect the real risk the parties had anticipated when entering into the contractual relationship.
+In that respect, the contractual justification for legislatures and others not intervening in the use of rating triggers is not applicable during abnormal market conditions.
+That is, if indeed credit rating agencies are more prone to making downward mistakes, and investors’ rationality is faulty under abnormal market conditions, then allowing an activation of a trigger, without any further requirements or inspection, will not necessarily be compatible with the real intent of the parties to the contract.

-The contractual justification is based on the assumption that the activation of a rating trigger realizes the parties' real contractual intentions.
+The contractual justification principle is based on the assumption that activating a rating trigger realizes the parties’ real contractual intentions.
 However, it is unclear whether such activation indeed does so under abnormal market conditions.
-I will argue that rating triggers in abnormal market conditions are likely to be activated in a way that will fail to realize the real intention of the parties to the contract.
-As I have shown, credit rating agencies are incentivized towards "downward mistakes".
-"Downward mistakes" are especially problematic when it comes to rating triggers since they allow the circumstance for activation of a trigger.
-But an activation that is a result of a "downward mistake" is was not foreseen by the parties, thus do not realize the parties' intentions nor their autonomous will.
-Therefore such activation is contrary to the contractual justification.
+Rather, it is possible that rating triggers in abnormal market conditions are likely to be activated in a way that will fail to realize the real intentions of the parties to the contract.
+As has been shown, credit rating agencies are incentivized towards downward mistakes, which are especially problematic in the case of rating triggers, since they become the reason for activating a trigger.
+But an activation that is the result of a downward mistake was not foreseen by the parties, and thus does not realize the parties’ intentions and is therefore contrary to the contractual justification principle.